Aerial beach and property view of Caravela Beach resort

 Location: 10 km away from Panaji, Old Goa, India

-Goa Chitra Museum
+Chitra Museum in Goa

 Goa Chitra Museum is Goa’s first and only Ethnographic Museum featuring collectibles like local pottery, farming tools, musical instruments, ancient carts and palanquins, from various civilizations.
 It displays an organic farm for the cultivation of all staples in coastal western India.